 In 1930, radio soap operas began in Chicago, when WGN broadcast the 15-minute drama, "Painted Dreams."
 This show centered on the trials of an Irish-American widow and her daughter.
 By the start of World War II, there were several, popular soap operas.
 In 1949, soap operas were introduced to network television, with NBC's short-lived, "These Are My Children," followed by NBC's, "Hawkins Falls," in June 1950, and CBS's two-year run of, "The First Hundred Years," in December 1950.
 Two longest-running soaps, "Search for Tomorrow" and "Love of Life," started broadcasting in 1951.
-"Guiding Light" began on radio in 1937 and first aired on television in 1952.
+"Guiding Light" began on radio in 1937 and first aired on television in 1952.some of the well known soaps of today include.
+EastEnders, Holby City, Doctors and Emmerdale.

 No comments: